-Ruminate’s book reviews/interviews seek to highlight books from small, independent publishers and university presses as well as books from new and emerging writers.
+The Waking's book reviews/interviews seek to highlight books from small, independent publishers and university presses as well as books from new and emerging writers.
 In general, we avoid promoting books that already receive a lot of attention (publishers like Penguin, etc.).
-We also prioritize books by past Ruminate contributors as part of our mission to support our writers well after they have left our pages.
-When selecting books by noncontributors, there should be a clear link between the book and Ruminate’s emphasis on contemplative living.
+We also prioritize books by past Ruminate Magazine or The Waking contributors as part of our mission to support our writers.
+When selecting books by noncontributors, there should be a clear link between the book and an emphasis on contemplative living.

 We are also particularly excited about featuring reviews and books from voices that aren't often heard.

-All accepted book reviews will be published on the Ruminate's online space The Waking.
-Currently we are not paying; however, you will receive your choice of two complimentary copies of Ruminate's back issues (normally $15 each).
+All accepted book reviews will be published on The Waking.
+Currently we are not paying; however, you will receive your choice of two complimentary copies of Ruminate Magazine's back issues (normally $15 each).

 In general, we encourage reviews/interviews that:

 - tell a story by connecting the book to the reviewer’s own life

 - that put the book in conversation with other contemporary books or broader artistic movements

 - are themselves contemplative pieces or interesting narratives, using personal style and flair to make the review a piece of art in and of itself

 - use of personal pronouns to convey an invitation to the reader of the reviewer’s own experience with the book without being overly idiosyncratic